 top of page

-Bone "densitometry" refers to the process of testing bone density at key sites; namely the lumbar region of the spine, the hip, the wrist or the heel.
+Bone "densitometry" refers to the process of testing bone density and bone toughness at key sites.
+Most commonly these are the lumbar region of the spine and the hip.
+Less commonly, the wrist or the heel.

-• DEXA (dual-energy X-ray absorptiometry) - using X-rays
+DEXA (dual-energy X-ray absorptiometry) and Quantitative CT scanning

 For the full Technology Comparison article please click on the PDF link below: